 To make the muffins:

-- Add all the dry ingredients to a large bowl and mix until there are no more lumps.
-Add all the wet ingredients and mix until just combined.
+• Add all the dry ingredients to a large bowl and mix until well combined and evenly distributed.
+Add all the wet ingredients (including the optional walnuts) and mix until just combined.
+Initially, your batter may look thick but don't worry.
+After a couple of minutes, it will loosen as the sugar and carrots will soften.

-- Use an ice cream scoop or a spoon to divide the batter into your muffin pan.
-The muffin batter should be close to the top of each cup (check the reference images above, note 2).
+• Use an ice cream scoop or a spoon to divide the batter into your muffin pan.
+The muffin batter should be close to the top of each cavity (check the reference images above, note 2).

 To make the crumb topping (optional):

-- Using the same bowl, add all ingredients for your crumb topping.
-Mix with a spoon or your fingertips until combined and the mixture is flaky and crumbly.
+• Add all ingredients for your crumb topping to a medium bowl (or use the same bowl as your batter).
+Mix with a spoon or your fingertips until the mixture is combined, flaky and crumbly.

 Baking and storing the muffins:

-- Bake the muffins for 20-25 minutes or until you can insert a toothpick in a muffin and it comes out clean.
+• Bake the muffins for 20-25 minutes or until you can insert a toothpick into one and it comes out clean.
 These muffins are very moist so a few crumbs on your toothpick are fine.

-- Enjoy the vegan carrot muffins warm or at room temperature.
+• Enjoy the muffins warm or at room temperature.
 They're perfect by themselves or with some vegan butter.

-- Store any leftover muffins in an airtight container at room temperature for up to 3 days, in the fridge for up to 5 days or in the freezer for up to 1 month.
-If the crumb topping softens over time, you can reheat them in the oven for 10 minutes at 160°C (320°F) or until heated through.
+• Store any leftovers in an airtight container at room temperature for up to 3 days, in the fridge for up to 5 days or in the freezer for up to 1 month.
+If the crumb topping softens over time, you can reheat the muffins in an oven or airfryer for 10 minutes at 160°C (320°F) or until heated through.

 Notes